 A: BMFI does not sell tickets over the phone.
 Mogul, Angel, and higher-level members may reserve their free admission tickets via telephone.
-Tickets can be purchased at the BMFI box office, through the BMFI website, or directly through Movietickets.com.
+Tickets can be purchased at the BMFI box office or online at BrynMawrFilm.org.
 Tickets cannot be purchased at the BMFI business office.

 Q: How do I purchase tickets online?

 A: Browse the schedule of films on the BMFI homepage and select the film you would like to see.
-From there, select the desired show time and you will be re-directed to Movietickets.com to complete the ticket purchase.
-You may also go directly to Movietickets.com and do a search for Bryn Mawr Film Institute.
+From there, select the desired show time to complete the ticket purchase.

 Q: I had trouble purchasing tickets online.
 What do I do?

 A: See the instructions above or call our tech support line at 610.295.1356.

 Q: How old is this building?
 When did this theater open?

 A: The 1926 theater building's story can be found on the About page of the web site.